Ufology: Methodological issues

+Although some ufologists like Peter A. Sturrock have proposed explicit methodological activities for the investigation of UFOs, scientific UFO research is challenged by the facts that the phenomena are spatially and temporally unpredictable, are not reproducible, and lack tangible physicality.
+That most UFO sightings have mundane explanations limits interpretive power of "interesting", extraordinary UFO-related events, with the astronomer Carl Sagan writing: "The reliable cases are uninteresting and the interesting cases are unreliable.
+Unfortunately there are no cases that are both reliable and interesting."
 The ufologists J. Allen Hynek and Jacques Vallée have each developed descriptive systems for characterizing UFO sightings and, by extension, for organizing ufology investigations.

 Phenomena linked to ufology

 In addition to UFO sightings, certain supposedly related phenomena are of interest to some ufologists, including crop circles, cattle mutilations, anomalous materials, alien abductions and implants.
 Some ufologists have also promoted UFO conspiracy theories, including the Roswell Incident of 1947, the Majestic 12 documents, and UFO disclosure advocates.

-Skeptic Robert Sheaffer has accused ufology of having a "credulity explosion," writing that "the kind of stories generating excitement and attention in any given year would have been rejected by mainstream ufologists a few years earlier for being too outlandish."
+Skeptic Robert Sheaffer has accused ufology of having a "credulity explosion", writing that "the kind of stories generating excitement and attention in any given year would have been rejected by mainstream ufologists a few years earlier for being too outlandish."
 The physicist James E. McDonald also identified "cultism" and "extreme...subgroups" as negatively impacting ufology.

 In Posadism

 During the Cold War, ufology was synthesized with the ideas of a Trotskyist movement in South America known as Posadism.
-Posadism's main theorist, Juan Posadas, believed the human race must "appeal to the beings on other planets...to intervene and collaborate with Earth's inhabitants in suppressing poverty;" i.e., Posadas wished to collaborate with extraterrestrials to create a socialist system on Earth.
+Posadism's main theorist, J. Posadas, believed the human race must "appeal to the beings on other planets ... to intervene and collaborate with Earth's inhabitants in suppressing poverty".
+Posadas wished to collaborate with extraterrestrials to create a socialist system on Earth.
 The adoption of this belief among Posadists, who had previously been a significant political force in South America, has been noted as a contributing factor in their decline.

 Governmental and private ufology studies

 Starting in the 1940s, governmental agencies and private groups sponsored investigations, studies, and conferences related to ufology.
 Typically motivated by visual UFO sightings, the goals of these studies included critical evaluation of the observational evidence, attempts to resolve and identify the observed events, and the development of policy recommendations.
-These studies include Project Sign, Project Magnet, Project Blue Book, the Robertson Panel, and the Condon Committee in the United States, the Flying Saucer Working Party and Project Condign in Britain, GEIPAN in France, and Project Hessdalen in Norway.
+These studies include Project Sign, Project Blue Book, the Robertson Panel, and the Condon Committee in the United States; Project Magnet and Project Second Storey in Canada; the Flying Saucer Working Party and Project Condign in Britain; GEIPAN in France; Operation Plate in Brazil, and Project Hessdalen in Norway.
 Private studies of UFO phenomena include those produced by the RAND Corporation in 1968, Harvey Rutledge of the University of Missouri from 1973 to 1980, and the National Press Club's Disclosure Project in 2001.
 Additionally, the United Nations from 1977 to 1979 sponsored meetings and hearings concerning UFO sightings.
 In August 2020, the United States Department of Defense established the Unidentified Aerial Phenomena Task Force to detect, analyze and catalog unidentified aerial phenomena that could potentially pose a threat to U.S. national security.